0

 Becoming "keto-adapted" or teaching your body how to burn fats efficiently instead of relying on carbohydrates is crucial when starting intermittent fasting combined with a ketogenic diet.

-This adaptation phase brings numerous health benefits, such as improved insulin sensitivity and reduced insulin levels, key elements in managing blood sugar levels effectively.
+This adaptation phase brings numerous health benefits, such as improved insulin sensitivity and reduced insulin levels, which are key elements in managing blood sugar levels effectively.

 • Navigating initial challenges like feeling hungry or experiencing fatigue may occur, but these temporary discomforts indicate that metabolism is adjusting towards more efficiency at burning fats.